More than half of Americans want stricter gun laws: poll

 (The Hill) — A poll conducted between the mass shootings that took place this month in Buffalo, N.Y., and Uvalde, Texas, found that over half of Americans supported making gun violence laws more strict.

 Fifty-four percent of Americans surveyed in a CBS News-YouGov poll out Wednesday said they would like to see stricter laws regulating the sale of guns.
-Another 30 percent said they wanted gun laws to remain the same, and 16 percent said they wanted gun laws to be less strict.
+Another 30% said they wanted gun laws to remain the same, and 16% said they wanted gun laws to be less strict.

-The poll showed that beliefs regarding such laws differed across party affiliation, with 79 percent of Democrats surveyed favoring stricter gun sale laws, compared to 27 percent of Republicans and 50 percent of independents.
+The poll showed that beliefs regarding such laws differed across party affiliation, with 79% of Democrats surveyed favoring stricter gun sale laws, compared to 27% of Republicans and 50% of independents.

-Meanwhile 9 percent of Democrats pooled, 24 percent of Republicans and 17 percent of independents said they wanted less strict gun sale laws.
+Meanwhile, 9% of Democrats pooled, 24% of Republicans, and 17% of independents said they wanted less strict gun sale laws.

-The largest portion of Republicans polled, 49 percent, said they wanted gun sale laws to remain the same, along with 33 percent of independents and 12 percent of Democrats, according to the poll.
+The largest portion of Republicans polled, 49%, said they wanted gun sale laws to remain the same, along with 33% of independents and 12 percent of Democrats, according to the poll.

 The survey was conducted between May 18 and May 20 and included a sample of 2,041 U.S. adults.
 It has a margin of error of 2.5 percentage points.